-We conclude with the observation that propaganda has been a long standing problem with FN on the Internet elevating the effectiveness of this tool.
-Standalone point solutions run the risk of repeating the mistakes of the signature-based model that prevailed during the early days of Internet security where those solutions created a false sense of security; therefore, the ultimate solution will likely take time, and require contextual evaluation of events.
-We suggest the model presented here will meet these new and comprehensive requirements.
+We conclude with the observation that propaganda has been a long-standing problem with FN on the internet, elevating the effectiveness of this tool.
+Stand-alone point solutions run the risk of repeating the mistakes of the signature-based model that prevailed during the early days of internet security: they created a false sense of security.
+Therefore, the ultimate solution will likely take time and require the contextual evaluation of events.
+We suggest that the model presented here can meet these new and comprehensive requirements.